Origins of the American Civil War: Territorial expansion

-One of the "conservative" theories, represented by the Constitutional Union Party, argued that the historical designation of free and slave apportionments in territories should become a Constitutional mandate.
-The Crittenden Compromise of 1860 was an expression of this view.
+The first, represented by the Constitutional Union Party, argued that the Missouri Compromise apportionment of territory north for free soil and south for slavery should become a constitutional mandate.
+The failed Crittenden Compromise of 1860 was an expression of this view.

 The second doctrine of Congressional preeminence, championed by Abraham Lincoln and the Republican Party, insisted that the Constitution did not bind legislators to a policy of balance – that slavery could be excluded altogether in a territory at the discretion of Congress – with one caveat: the due process clause of the Fifth Amendment must apply.
 In other words, Congress could restrict human bondage, but never establish it.
-The Wilmot Proviso announced this position in 1846.

-Of the two doctrines that rejected federal authority, one was articulated by northern Democrat of Illinois Senator Stephen A. Douglas, and the other by southern Democratic Senator Jefferson Davis of Mississippi and Senator John C. Breckinridge of Kentucky.
+The ill-fated Wilmot Proviso announced this position in 1846.
+The Proviso was a pivotal moment, as it was the first time slavery had become a major congressional issue based on sectionalism, instead of party lines.
+Its support by Northern Democrats and Whigs, and opposition by Southerners, was an omen of coming divisions.